Okipa/laravel-brickables/README.md

 ### Create your own brickable

-Create a new class that extends the `Brickable` abstract class in your `app/vendor/Brickables` directory:
+Create a new class that extends class in your `app/vendor/Brickables` directory:

+Override any method from the `Brickable` abstract it extends to customize the brickable behaviour.

 ```php
 <?php